diranged/oz/README.md

 to create a "template" for how a particular type of short-term access can be granted.
-For example, the [`ExecAccessTemplate`][exec_access_template] defines a particular target (`DaemonSet` for example) that a user can request access to, the `Groups` that are allowed to have that access, and rules around the maximum duration that the request can remain active.
+For example, the [`ExecAccessTemplate`][exec_access_template] defines a particular target (`DaemonSet` for example) that a user can request access to, the [`Groups`][kube_subjects] that are allowed to have that access, and rules around the maximum duration that the request can remain active.

 **Access Requests** are created by end-users when they need access to a resource.
 RBAC privileges must be granted to users to even create the resource -